Live from the Southern Command in sunny South Florida.

 Monday through Friday.

-Sorry, Monday through Thursday, I run this show like a benevolent dictator.
+I run this show like a benevolent dictator.

 Feel free.

-Uh I find I find something very interesting.
+I find something very interesting.

-We've had we've had two calls today, and I am certain we will get more from people who say that they don't hear anything wrong with what we have played from the sermons of the pastor of Obama's church in Chicago, Jeremiah Wright.
+We've had two calls today, and I am certain we will get more from people who say that they don't hear anything wrong with what we have played from the sermons of the pastor of Obama's church in Chicago, Jeremiah Wright.

-Let's let's listen to this one again.
+Let's listen to this one again.

 This is a sermon from 2001, shortly after the 9-11 attacks.

-We bombed Hiroshima, we bombed Nagasaki, and we nuke far more than the thousands in New York and the Pentagon, and we never batted an eye.
+We bombed Nagasaki, and we nuked far more than the thousands in New York and the Pentagon.

 We have supported state terrorism against the Palestinians and black South Africans, and now we are indignant because the stuff we have done overseas is now brought right back into our own front yards.

-America's chickens coming home to roost.
+America's chickens are coming home to roost.

 Okay, now let's examine this within the context of modern day politics.